christiespeich/Mooberry-Book-Manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==
+= 3.5.5 =
+* Updated: Users in Author Wordpress role can now add new genres, tags, series, editors, cover artists, and illustrators

 = 3.5.4 =
 * Fixed: Book Grid can now be used on book pages
 * Fixed: When a search is done, the proper template is used when a book is on of the results